 In the southeastern corner of the Yucatán is the Celestún Biosphere Reserve, a natural lagoon home to mangrove forests, flamingos, crocodiles and fearsome snakes.

 Alas, nobody came.
 We cursed and paid up, but at least we’d have a private tour.
 For two hours, we cruised up and down the lagoon, just ourselves and our guide.
 Celestún is home to a healthy population of flamingos throughout the year, and we saw plenty of them.
 Soaring in from the sky for a graceful landing, running atop the water while preparing for take-off, and wading in the shallows, bobbing for food like the keys of a big, pink piano.

 Not far from the flamingos, and surely too close for their comfort, we spotted crocodiles.
 Well, our guide spotted them.
 Jürgen and I couldn’t see them until we had driven up very close.
-A big mother and a younger croc, completely immobile.
-A little later, near the edge of a mangrove clump called “Bird Island”, the guide suddenly stopped the boat and pointed into the bush.
+A big mother and her son, partially covered by the brush and completely immobile.
+Shortly thereafter, near the edge of a mangrove formation called “Bird Island”, the guide suddenly stopped the boat and pointed into the bush.
 It was now that I began to suspect him of being half-eagle.
 Somehow, from fifty feet away, he had spotted a boa constrictor napping in the tree.

 A boa constrictor!
 It had recently eaten, if its distended stomach was any indication.
 I’ve never seen such a big snake in the wild, and was mesmerized.
 Our guide tapped my shoulder and pointed to another boa further up the tree.
 And then another a few feet away.
 I have no idea how he kept spotting them.
 Later on, while coasting along the river, I nudged Jürgen and whispered, “Watch this”.
 And then without warning I threw a sardine high up into the air, certain that our half-eagle guide would leap off the boat in pursuit.
 But he didn’t take the bait.